Flora Zambesiaca (FZ)

 The total Flora is estimated at 10,500 species, of which around 90% have been published to date in 45 parts, taking up 55cm of shelf-space.
 In some families more than half the species were discovered, described and named during the life of the project.

 It is intended that the Flora will be complete by the end of 2024, making it only the third Tropical Regional Flora ever to have been concluded, following the conclusion of the Flora of West Tropical Africa (2nd Ed.
 1972) and the Flora of Tropical East Africa (2012).

 The many partner institutions involved are listed below.
 They include national herbaria in the region and institutions across Europe.
 Many family treatments have been prepared by past and present Kew Science staff.

-The TIPAs Mozambique project, (Tropical Plant Important Areas is another Kew Science Strategy Output), also depends on FZ data for the identification of conservation priority species, their distribution and favoured habitats.
+The Tropical Important Plant Areas Mozambique project, (TIPAs) also depends on FZ data for the identification of conservation priority species, their distribution and favoured habitats.

 Post-Flora products such as national checklists and Floras (for example Flora of Zimbabwe and Flora of Mozambique) are already being based on FZ.
 The Southern African Plants Specialist Group Regional Redlisting Authority for plants also depends upon Flora Zambesiaca.

 - To provide definitive descriptions and links to other works for all the wild vascular plant species of South-Central Africa.

 - To enable identification of all vascular plant species in South-Central Africa.